androbuz/poultry-disease-detection/README.md

 short_description: 'Deployment of a machine learning model to detect disease '
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+Check out the working demo at https://huggingface.co/spaces/Andro777/disease_detection